 - They immediately respeak what is being said it into a microphone as it happens;

-- Their voice is read by special respeaking software;
+- Their voice is read by special voice-reading software;

 - From the respoken audio, the text is generated as captions on the screen.

-Before your session, your captioner will have ‘taught’ their respeaking software to know the common terms that you might use during this session.
+Before your session, your captioner will have ‘taught’ their voice-reading software to know the common terms that you might use during this session.
 This includes any technical words or speaker names, for example.
-In this way, the respeaking software grows its vocabulary over time!
+In this way, the software grows its vocabulary over time!

-Some Ai-Media captioners are not respeakers, but stenographers (or ‘stenos’), and others use a special typing software to create captions.
-We will explore their work in future articles!
+Some Ai-Media captioners are not voice captioners, but stenographers (or ‘stenos’), and others use a special typing software to create captions.
+Find out more about them in this article!

 Session goes live